-- 13. Unique and Integrated Design Elements.
+13. Unique and Integrated Design Elements.
 Great Neighborhoods have unique features, designs, and focal points to create neighborhood character and identity.
-Neighborhoods shall be encouraged to have: - a.
-Environmentally friendly construction techniques, green infrastructure systems, and energy efficiency incorporated into the built environment. - b.
-Opportunities for public art provided in private and public spaces. - c.
+Neighborhoods shall be encouraged to have:

+a.
+Environmentally friendly construction techniques, green infrastructure systems, and energy efficiency incorporated into the built environment.

+b.
+Opportunities for public art provided in private and public spaces.

+c.
 Neighborhood elements and features including, but not limited to, signs, benches, park shelters, street lights, bike racks, banners, landscaping, paved surfaces, and fences, with a consistent and integrated design that are unique to and define the neighborhood.

 FINDING: SATISFIED.
 While this will be a single property, the common elements for the residents serve to provide a sense of community and create a unique sense of character and identity.
 The common open space areas include a combination of landscape open space with shaded hardscape areas at the edges with seating, planters, and barbeque features which provide a place for socializing.
-The November 9, 2023 revised plan incorporate additional thematic elements into the design.